TrakBit/squarespace-static/src/markdown-pages/post-5.md

 ### 1. Reduce size of images
 Really? image size.
 You might be wondering how does that helps in SEO ? well the thing is Google punishes sites with slower performance and they have even rolled out their own <a href="https://developers.google.com/speed/pagespeed/insights" target="_blank"> **tool**</a> which you can use to measure your site's performance.

-Below is what the speed index ( time to display all the visible parts) I got with squarespace sample template -
+Below is what the speed index ( time to display all the visible parts) I got with Squarespace sample template -

 <img src="https://firebasestorage.googleapis.com/v0/b/squarespace-chat.appspot.com/o/images%2Fspeed-index-mobile.png?alt=media&token=0de264cf-21e9-42c9-ae1f-38ff3e33df0e" alt="whatsapp-squarespace-speed" width="700"/>